-2.3 Any other party to the council, other than an employee, who feels he or she is being bullied or harassed should raise their complaint with the council, where possible, if an informal notification to the alleged perpetrator has been unsuccessful at eliminating the problem.
-The complaint should then be investigated and a meeting held to discuss the facts and recommend the way forward.
-A member of the public who feels s/he has been bullied or harassed by any Members or officers of a council should use the council's official Complaints Procedure.
-It is important that the Officer(s) or Member(s) being complained about do not prevent the council operating impartially in its investigation and decision-making in this regard.
+2.3 Any other party to the council, other than an official, who feels he or she is being bullied or harassed should raise their complaint with the Council (PD041), where possible, if an informal notification to the alleged perpetrator has been unsuccessful at eliminating the problem.
+The complaint will then be investigated, and a meeting held to discuss the facts and recommend the way forward.
+A member of the public who feels he or she has been bullied or harassed by any Councillors or officials of the Council should use the Council's official Complaints Procedure.
+It is important that the Official(s) or Councillor(s) being complained about do not prevent the Council operating impartially in its investigation and decision-making in this regard.

-Grievance - Employees only
+Grievance - Officials only

-- 2.4 A meeting to discuss the complaint with the aggrieved party will normally be arranged within five working days of a written complaint being received and will be held under the provisions of the council's Grievance Procedure.
-This meeting will be to discuss the issues raised and a way forward for the member(s) of staff involved. - 2.5 Employees have a right to be accompanied by a work colleague or a trade union representative at this meeting. - 2.6 A full investigation of the complaint will be held by an officer, or other duly appointed person as appointed by the committee of the council which is handling the process.
-It may be

-- appropriate for an external investigator to be involved in order to maintain objectivity and impartiality. - 2.7 The Hearing Panel will publish its recommendations following deliberation of the facts.
-An action plan should be made available to the aggrieved employee to demonstrate how the problem is to be resolved.
-It may be decided that mediation or some other intervention is required and the council should contact NALC, an employer's body or ACAS to this effect or the council may offer counselling. - 2.8 The employee will have a right of appeal. - 2.9 At all times the confidentiality of the grievance will be of paramount importance in order to maintain trust in the process hence details of the full grievance will not be shared with the Full Council without prior approval by the aggrieved party.
-The council will commit not to victimize the aggrieved for raising the complaint once the appropriate dispute resolution process has been concluded.
+- 2.4 A meeting to discuss the complaint with the aggrieved party will normally be arranged within five working days of a written complaint being received and will be held under the provisions of the Council's Grievance Procedure (PD125).
+This meeting will be to discuss the issues raised and a way forward for the official(s) involved. - 2.5 Officials have a right to be accompanied by a fellow official or a trade union representative at this meeting. - 2.6 A full investigation of the complaint will be held by the Chief Officer, or other duly appointed person as appointed by the Complaints Committee.
+It may be appropriate for an external investigator to be involved in order to maintain objectivity and impartiality. - 2.7 The Hearing Panel will publish its recommendations following deliberation of the facts.
+An action plan will be made available to the aggrieved official to demonstrate how the problem is to be resolved.
+It may be decided that mediation or some other intervention is required, and the Council will contact NALC (National Association of Local Councils), an employer's body or ACAS to this effect, or the council may offer counselling. - 2.8 The official will have a right of appeal. - 2.9 At all times the confidentiality of the grievance will be of paramount importance in order to maintain trust in the process hence details of the full grievance will not be shared with the Full Council without prior approval of the aggrieved party.
+The Council will commit not to victimize the aggrieved for raising the complaint.